lionell/monkey-in-java/README.md

   <img width="300px" src="http://tinyclipart.com/resource/monkey-cartoon/monkey-cartoon-142.jpg" />
 </div>

 Monkey is very simple dynamic language.
-It supports only three different statement types, but can do a lot!
+It supports only three different statement types, but you can do a lot with it!

 Just take a look at example below.

 ## Fibonacci sequence

 We are going to evaluate n-th Fibonacci number.
 To do this, we will use recursive approach.
-It's not efficient at all, but it show's that we can call function's from themself.
+It's not efficient at all, but it show that we can call function's from themself.

 ```
 let fib = fn(n) {